MahdiKgz/GithubSearch/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Developer
-This project was created by [Your Name].
+This project was created by Mahdi Khoshghadam Zadeh.
 Feel free to reach out if you have any questions or feedback.

 Thank you for using the Favorite Repositories App! 🎉